 For help determining which of IU's research supercomputing systems is best suited to meet your needs, use the UITS Supercomputing Pathfinder.

 The Research Storage team operates and supports the Scholarly Data Archive (SDA) and the home directory file systems mounted on the research computing systems.
-If you have questions about the SDA or your home directory on a research computing system, or need help with HPSS tools (e.g., HSI and HTAR), contact the Research Storage team.
+If you have questions about the SDA or your home directory space on IU's research computing systems, or need help with HPSS tools (for example, HSI and HTAR), contact the Research Storage team.

 The High Performance File Systems (HPFS) team operates and supports the Data Capacitor II and Data Capacitor Wide Area Network II (DC-WAN2) high-performance file systems that are mounted on the research computing systems (at

-The Scientific Applications and Performance Tuning (SciAPT) team manages the site licenses for the scientific applications and programming tools available on IU's research computing systems.
-If you need help or have questions about using any of the scientific applications or programming tools on IU's research computing systems, contact the SciAPT team.
+The Research Applications and Deep Learning (RADL) team manages the site licenses for the scientific, statistical, and mathematical applications available on IU's research computing systems.
+If you need help or have questions about using any of the programming tools, or scientific, statistical, or mathematical applications on IU's research computing systems, contact the UITS Research Applications and Deep Learning team.

 The National Center for Genome Analysis Support (NCGAS) provides support for the bioinformatics and genome analysis software available on IU's research computing systems.
 If you need help or have questions about using the bioinformatics and genome analysis packages at IU, contact NCGAS.

-UITS provides consulting and online help for Indiana University researchers, faculty, and staff who need help securely processing, storing, and sharing data containing PHI.
-If you have questions about managing HIPAA-regulated data at IU, or need help, contact UITS HIPAA Consulting.
-For additional details about HIPAA compliance at IU, see HIPAA Privacy & Security on the University Compliance website.
+UITS provides consulting and online help for Indiana University researchers, faculty, and staff who need help securely processing, storing, and sharing data containing protected health information (PHI).
+If you have questions about managing HIPAA-regulated data at IU, contact UITS HIPAA Consulting.
+To learn more about properly ensuring the safe handling of PHI on UITS systems, see the UITS IT Training video Securing HIPAA Workflows on UITS Systems.
+For additional details about HIPAA compliance at IU, see HIPAA Privacy and Security Compliance

 PTI enables innovation through collaboration.
 This helps further IU's mission of research, education, and engagement—both in and beyond Indiana.